Skip to main content

 2. Allergies

-An itchy mouth may be part of an oral allergy syndrome.
-People with asthma or hay fever are more prone to this condition, which causes itching and swelling of the mouth, tongue, or face.3
+Itchy gums also show up in oral allergy syndrome, a cross-reaction between pollen and certain raw fruits or vegetables.
+People with hay fever or pollen allergies are more prone to this condition, which causes itching and swelling of the mouth, tongue, lips, or throat.4

 Other Symptoms